folio-org/stripes/doc/dev-guide.md

 Programming in Stripes is essentially [programming in React](https://facebook.github.io/react/docs/thinking-in-react.html), with one big difference: the provision of the Stripes object.
 As with regular React, data flows down through components (as props) and actions flow up.

 The Stripes object is provided as the `stripes` property to the top-level component of each module.
-For convenience, it is also placed in the React context.
+For convenience, it is also placed in the React context where it can be readily retrieved via the `withStripes` wrapper or `useStripes` hook both exported from stripes-core.
 It is up to each component to choose whether to get it from the property or the context; and, if necessary, to pass the prop down to its children.

 The Stripes object contains the following elements: